Above is a slideshow of the anatomy of common milkweed (Asclepias syriaca)

 Although it is best to be proficient at identifying milkweed without flowers (so you can recognize them throughout the seasons), most are easy to spot and much easier to identify when in bloom, so we'll start with the flowers.

-Milkweed flowers all have five petals (corolla), five sepals and a corona that contains hoods and horns (sometimes called beaks).
+Milkweed flowers all have five petals (corolla), five sepals and a corona that contains hoods and horns (sometimes called beaks), which are modified anthers of the flower.
 Although milkweed flowers are similar in many ways, they can vary widely in color, shape, size and structure.
 Many species have showy globe-like umbels with numerous flowers, like antelope-horns milkweed, while others are less dense and less organized and droop, such as Carolina milkweed.

 Below is a close-up comparison of three milkweed flowers.
 Note how they differ.
-The hoods are obvious in the butterfly weed, but are hidden in both the antelope-horns and California milkweed species.
+The horns are obvious in the butterfly weed, but are hidden in both the antelope-horns and California milkweed species.
 You can see that the corolla, or the petals, in the antelope horns milkweed are not reflexed backwards like the butterfly weed and California milkweed.
 They have the same reproductive structures, but they all look a bit different.

 Milkweed leaves differ widely.
 One thing they all have in common is that they are simple leaves, meaning there is only one leaf per node, rather than compound leaves, which have more than one.
 However, that's where the similarities end.

 There are many more differences than similarities; however, this also makes it easier to tell the species apart.
 Some leaves are dark green, some are light.
 Some are pubescent (hairy) some are glabrous (hairless).
 Some leaves have very prominent midveins, some do not.
 Many milkweed plants have an opposite leaf arrangement, while others have an alternate or whorled arrangement.
 Some leaves have straight margins (edges), while others are undulate (wavy).